wahajaslm/portfolio/src/content/experience/fraunhofer/index.md

 ## Role Summary

+### Senior Engineer – Audio Codec Development (Mar 2023 – Present)
+- Led the technical design and implementation of new codec tools from research to deployment
+- Architectural contributions related to low-latency, adaptive streaming, and scalable encoding frameworks
+- Performance and complexity optimization on ARM and x86_64 platforms
+- Integration and validation within FFmpeg and Windows Media Foundation pipelines
+- Long-term maintenance, testing, and regression analysis for production codebases

+### Scientific Researcher – Audio Signal Processing (Apr 2018 – Feb 2023)
 At Fraunhofer IIS, I worked as an Audio/DSP Engineer on tools and components around modern audio codecs such as MPEG-H 3D Audio and xHE-AAC.
 The work combined: